BMI Percentile Calculator

 We try our best to make our Omni Calculators as precise and reliable as possible.
 However, this tool can never replace a professional doctor's assessment.
 All information on this website is for informational purposes only and is not intended to serve as a substitute for medical consultation.
 Always consult your results with a health care provider.

-How to measure BMI?
+How to calculate BMI?

-BMI = body mass / height²,
+BMI = body mass / height².

-Weight and height need to be in SI units (kilograms and metres respectively), as the BMI units are kg/m2.
+Weight and height must be in SI units (kilograms and meters, respectively), as the BMI units are kg/m2.

 What is BMI classification?

-Why is the child BMI chart useful?
+Why is the child's BMI chart useful?